tonioloewald/xinjs/docs/css.md

     document.head.append(style(css(myStyleMap)))

-If a bare **number** is assigned to a *dimensional* CSS property it will have 'px' suffixed to it automatically.
-A property is considered dimensional if its name contains:
+If a bare, non-zero **number** is assigned to a CSS property it will have 'px' suffixed to it automatically.
+There are *no bare numeric*ele properties in CSS except `0`.

-"width", "height", "size", "margin" "padding" "radius" "spacing" "top" "left", "right" or "bottom".
+Why `px`?
+Well the other obvious options would be `rem` and `em` but `px` seems the least surprising option.

 `css` should render nested rules, such as `@keyframes` and `@media` correctly.